kvasdopil/ui-gen/README.md

 ### Creating Arrow Connections

 1. **Enable Clickable Highlights**: Click the hand icon next to a screen's title to show clickable overlays
+2. **Hover to See ID**: Hover over any highlighted touchable overlay to see its touchable ID in a tooltip
-2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow - this will NOT drag the screen, it will start link creation instead
+3. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow - this will NOT drag the screen, it will start link creation instead
-3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor and remain visible even when you move the mouse outside the screen boundaries
+4. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor and remain visible even when you move the mouse outside the screen boundaries
-4. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
+5. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
-5. **Create New Screen from Pending Arrow**: Release the mouse button in empty space to show a rectangular button with rounded corners at the end of the arrow - the button displays the icon on top and the touchable ID as a label below; clicking this button will:
+6. **Create New Screen from Pending Arrow**: Release the mouse button in empty space to show a rectangular button with rounded corners at the end of the arrow - the button displays the icon on top and the touchable ID as a label below; clicking this button will:
    - Clone the original screen with all conversation points up to and including the active one
    - Create a new screen at the button location
    - Add a new dialog entry with prompt: "Create a screen that should be shown after user presses at '{button name}'" (where button name comes from the aria-roledescription attribute)
    - Automatically start HTML generation for the new screen
    - Update the arrow in the original screen to point to the newly created cloned screen
    - The button shows a spinner and is disabled during cloning to prevent double submissions
-6. **Cancel**: Click on the viewport, a screen, or empty space (but not on the button) to dismiss a pending arrow; dragging from another touchable also removes the previous pending arrow
+7. **Cancel**: Click on the viewport, a screen, or empty space (but not on the button) to dismiss a pending arrow; dragging from another touchable also removes the previous pending arrow
-7. **Robust Arrow Drawing**: Arrow drawing continues smoothly even when the mouse moves quickly and leaves the viewport boundaries - uses global window event listeners to ensure the arrow only terminates on actual mouse release, not on mouse leave events
+8. **Robust Arrow Drawing**: Arrow drawing continues smoothly even when the mouse moves quickly and leaves the viewport boundaries - uses global window event listeners to ensure the arrow only terminates on actual mouse release, not on mouse leave events
-8. **One Arrow Per Touchable**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
+9. **One Arrow Per Touchable**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
-9. **Persistent Arrows**: Arrows are automatically saved to the database when you complete the connection (release mouse over a screen) - stored as JSON in the `DialogEntry.arrows` field, persisted per conversation point
+10. **Persistent Arrows**: Arrows are automatically saved to the database when you complete the connection (release mouse over a screen) - stored as JSON in the `DialogEntry.arrows` field, persisted per conversation point
-10. **Efficient Persistence**: Arrows are only saved to the server when you complete or remove them (on mouse release) - no server updates while dragging
+11. **Efficient Persistence**: Arrows are only saved to the server when you complete or remove them (on mouse release) - no server updates while dragging
-11. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
+12. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
-12. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
+13. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
-13. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
+14. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
-14. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
+15. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
-15. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
+16. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
-16. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
+17. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
-17. **Touchable ID**: Arrows are identified by touchable ID (aria-roledescription attribute) rather than index, ensuring stable identification even when elements change
+18. **Touchable ID**: Arrows are identified by touchable ID (aria-roledescription attribute) rather than index, ensuring stable identification even when elements change
-18. **Single Pending Button**: Only one pending arrow button (CreateFromTouchableButton) exists at a time - starting a new arrow from another touchable automatically removes the previous pending arrow
+19. **Single Pending Button**: Only one pending arrow button (CreateFromTouchableButton) exists at a time - starting a new arrow from another touchable automatically removes the previous pending arrow
-19. **Unlinked Until Clicked**: Touchables with pending arrows are considered unlinked until the button is clicked - the arrow is only saved to the database when the button is clicked or when dropped on a screen
+20. **Unlinked Until Clicked**: Touchables with pending arrows are considered unlinked until the button is clicked - the arrow is only saved to the database when the button is clicked or when dropped on a screen
-20. **Arrow Color Coding**: Arrows connected to the selected screen (either as start or end) are displayed in dark gray (#6b7280), while all other arrows are shown in lighter gray (#d1d5db) for better visual hierarchy
+21. **Arrow Color Coding**: Arrows connected to the selected screen (either as start or end) are displayed in dark gray (#6b7280), while all other arrows are shown in lighter gray (#d1d5db) for better visual hierarchy
-21. **Invalid Arrow Cleanup**: Arrows pointing to deleted or non-existent screens are automatically filtered out when loading screens and removed from the database to maintain data integrity
+22. **Invalid Arrow Cleanup**: Arrows pointing to deleted or non-existent screens are automatically filtered out when loading screens and removed from the database to maintain data integrity

 ### Example Prompts